ngrok/webhooks.fyi/src/pages/security/dataless-notifications.md

 {% /table %}
 ---

 Microsoft OneNote uses webhooks only to signal that an event has happened.
-The webhook payload carries only minimum data — event id, expiration date, resource, and state — without confidential details, reducing the risk of data breaches:
+The webhook payload carries only minimal data — event id, expiration date, resource, and state — without confidential details, reducing the risk of data breaches:

 ```
 {